ROCm/omniperf/docs/tutorial/includes/vector-memory-operation-counting.rst

 kernel launch).
 Note that this is a *different* conditional from our pointer assignment (to avoid combination of the two).

-Running Omniperf on this kernel reports:
+Running ROCm Compute Profiler on this kernel reports:

 .. code-block:: shell-session